 The Center for Scientific Review (CSR) and the National Cancer Institute (NCI) review applications for completeness and for conformance to all eligibility requirements and special provisions and requirements.
 Incomplete applications will be returned to the applicant without further consideration.

-For review criteria for the F30 grant mechanism, see the Review Criteria section of the Program Announcement.
+For review criteria for the F30 grant mechanism, see Section V. Application Review Information of the Program Announcement.